Anujaalluri/CEG2350/Labs/lab02.md

 3.no because i dont have any permissions
 4.su bob
 5.cd ~
-6.as bob as owner he has permissions to add files 7.exit
+6. bob is the  owner he has permissions to add files to his directory.
+7.exit
 8.cd